The Times They Are A-Changing…

 This holiday season, low-wage workers from across the state of Minnesota are fighting to take back the years that companies are stealing off working families’ lives.
 Stand with retail janitors and fast food workers with CTUL, Walmart workers with OUR Walmart, airport workers with 15 Now, home health care workers with SEIU Healthcare Minnesota, the fight for paid sick days with Take Action Minnesota, and other low-wage workers from across the state of Minnesota who are joining together through Minnesotans for a Fair Economy (MFE) for a Black Friday Week of Action, November 28 – December 5, 2014:

-Friday, November 28, 10am.
-“March of Shame”.
+- Friday, November 28, 10am.
+“March for Our Lives”.
 Take Action Minnesota together with striking Walmart workers from OUR Walmart are leading a mass march demanding paid sick days.
 Meet at University Ave. & N. Griggs St., St. Paul.

 Retail Janitors Set Black Friday Strike Deadline